Lodimup/backup-blogger/README.md

 # backup-blogger
-Simple script to backup Google's Blogger using API
+Simple script to backup Google's Blogger using API, posts must be public.

 ## Usage
 Change the following variables in main.py